BRIDGE COLLAPSE LAWYERS

-Bridges are maintained by each state’s Department of Transportation, unless the it’s owned by federal agencies or private entities.
-Still, the responsibility for a bridge’s failure will likely fall to a number of organizations, including the designer and builder in some cases.
+Bridges are maintained by each state’s Department of Transportation unless it’s owned by federal agencies or private entities.
+Still, the responsibility for a bridge’s failure will likely fall on a number of organizations, including the designer and builder in some cases.

-Parties that can be held liable include the state, the bridge designer, contractor or sub-contractor, or maintenance and inspection companies.
-Determining whether the bridge was originally designed and constructed properly is critical to determining which parties can be held liable.
+Parties that can be held liable include the state, the bridge designer, contractor, or subcontractor, or maintenance and inspection companies.
+Determining whether the bridge was originally designed and constructed properly is critical in determining which parties can be held liable.

 The statute of limitations will likely protect the bridge designer and builders if the bridge collapses many years after it’s constructed.
 In cases like what happened at FIU in Miami, more parties may be held accountable because the bridge was recently constructed and not even open to the public at the time it fell.

-If a construction worker is injured in a bridge collapse, they can file a workers’ compensation claim with their employer and collect compensation for medical bills, lost wages, pain and suffering, among other damages.
-They may also be able to file a third-party lawsuit, if a lawyer can determine that a party other than the construction worker’s employer contributed to the accident.
+If a construction worker is injured in a bridge collapse, they can file a workers’ compensation claim with their employer and collect money for medical bills, lost wages, pain and suffering, among other damages.
+They may also be able to file a third party lawsuit if a lawyer can determine that a party other than the construction worker’s employer contributed to the accident.

-In the most severe accidents in which a construction workers is killed, their loved ones could file a wrongful death lawsuit against the responsible parties.
-Even though a lawsuit will not bring back a family’s loved one, it can provide them with compensation for expenses related to their loved one’s death and ease the financial strain it may create.
+In the most severe accidents, in which construction workers are killed, their loved ones could file a wrongful death lawsuit against the responsible parties.
+Even though a lawsuit will not bring back a family member, it can provide them with compensation for expenses related to their loved one’s death and ease the financial strain it may create.

 Are You Eligible to File a Bridge Collapse Lawsuit?

-At Morgan & Morgan, our attorneys have previous experience handling bridges collapse accident cases.
+At Morgan & Morgan, our attorneys have experience handling bridge collapse accident cases.
 This experience allows us to help those who reach out to us without delay.
-A prime example of this was in the tragic incident in Miami at FIU, in which we were the first to file a lawsuit against the responsible parties.
+A prime example of this was in the tragic incident at FIU, in which we were the first to file a lawsuit against the responsible parties.

 Ultimately, the faster we begin the legal process, the faster you can receive the compensation you may need and certainly deserve.
-To learn more about how our bridge collapse lawyers may be able to help you after a bridge collapse accident, contact us today for a free, no-obligation case review.
+To learn more about how our bridge collapse lawyers may be able to help you after an accident, contact us today for a free, no-obligation case review.